Dear Faculty and Staff:

 The Task Force also will be examining how to increase the sustainability of CALS-managed campus facilities and research and demonstration farms.

-I thank the members of the Task Force (link to bios page) for the work they’ve put in already, and for their future plans.
+I thank the members of the task force for the work they’ve put in already, and for their future plans.

 And I thank you — the faculty and staff — in advance for your consideration and thoughtful participation in the activities that are to come.
 Your input and ideas are needed and welcome because, overall, the Task Force will seek to better understand how CALS can enhance our leadership in the national conversation on sustainable agriculture and we work together toward a more promising future for Iowa and the world.